Writing process: Writing as a Social Activity

+These types of regulation demonstrate how writing is not just an individual cognitive activity, but a socially practice influenced by academic communities and feedback systems.

 Expressivist process theory of writing

 According to the expressivist theory, the process of writing is centered on the writer's transformation.
 This involves the writer changing in the sense that voice and identity are established and the writer has a sense of his or her self.
 In expressivist pedagogy, writing is a process used to create meaning.
 An author’s sense of self is emphasized for bringing social change.
 This theory became popular in the late 1960s and early 1970s.

 Several scholars have noted that the expressivist process is incredibly valuable when it comes to writer’s forming their own identities within writing, Michele Zugnoni and Anne Harrington in particular.
 Zugnoni discusses the ways in which including self-reflection and self-expression within writing is incredibly helpful in allowing first-generation students to build a sense of individuality and purpose.
 Zugnoni had female, first-generation students use self-reflection in writing, allowing for this group of students to create a sense of individuality from writing freely.
 In the book “Writing With Elbow,” Herrington’s chapter, titled “Gone Fishin’: Rendering and the Uses of Personal Experience in Writing,” states that the exclusion of personal experience in an academic writing assignment disregards the value of a writer’s experiences.

 Expressivist process theory and academic writing complement one another, that academic inquiry focuses on discovery wherein expressivism is the discovery and analysis of your personal experiences.
 It is discussed that the act of writing about one’s personal experience not only helps to make sense of those experiences but allows them to build their voice, Bruce Ballenger stating his own students had told him that writing had been put into a new light when allowed to express their personal experiences.